 What are the most common types of violations committed in volleyball?

-While all violations are likely to pop up during a volleyball game, some are more likely than others.
+The most common violations in volleyball are attack and service faults, net violations, double hits, lifting, and four hits.
 Attack faults and service faults commonly occur when players serve or hit the ball out of bounds.
 Net violations are common during hitting and blocking.
 Double hits, lifting, and four hits are all violations that are commonly seen amongst less experienced volleyball players.
-It is important to try and limit these violations as much as possible in order to avoid giving the other team free points.

 What is a violation in volleyball?